WebAssembly/design/FutureFeatures.md

-# Feature to add after the MVP
+# Features to add after the MVP

 These are features that make sense in the context of the [high-level goals](HighLevelGoals.md) of WebAssembly but are not considered part